 June Laver DHE 1940 – The namesake of a yellow miniature rose, June Laver, wife of the late rose hybridzer Keith Laver (BSA ’40), has generously created The Keith and June Laver Endowment Trust Fund which will provide two annual awards to grad students studying environmental issues in agriculture.

 Ron & Doreen McCracken – Both from farming backgrounds, Ron and Doreen McCracken understand the importance of agricultural education and have established the McCracken Family OAC Bursaries.
 The bursaries will provide five OAC students with a $2,000 award which, thanks to matching from the Ontario government, will be available in perpetuity.

 Gintarius (Ginty) Jocius, OAC 1970 – The late Ginty Jocius – entrepreneur, agricultural communicator, creator of Canada’s Outdoor Farm Show – was also the initiator of the Order of the OAC.
 The gift from Jocius will be directed to phase II of the Bio Products Discovery Centre.

 Dr. George Thurtell, B.Sc.
 1957, M.Sc.
-1960 – Dr. Thurtell was an associate professor at the University of Guelph in Land Resources Science until 1999.
+1960 – Dr. Thurtell was a professor at the University of Guelph in Land Resources Science until 1999, afterwards becoming professor emeritus.
 Dr. Thurtell helped create the Thurtell Family Scholarship for the study of atmospheric sciences in the OAC's School of Environmental Sciences.